Playron/TDT4140/README.md

   you’re going to bed, and when you’re waking up.

 **Settings**
   Click on the gear icon to open the settings view.
-Here you have a variety of options.
+Here you have two options.
-  You can opt out of project, dissable gathering of GPS or delete user and user data all together.
+  You can dissable gathering of GPS or delete user and user data all together.